dgc1980/AffiliateBot2.0/README.md

     environment:
       REDDIT_USER: YOUR_REDDIT_BOT_USERNAME
       REDDIT_PASS: YOUR_REDDIT_BOT_PASS
+      # get your Client_ID and Secret from https://www.reddit.com/prefs/apps
       REDDIT_CID: YOURCLIENTID
       REDDIT_SECRET: YOURSECRET
+      # you can monitor multiple subreddits using subreddit1+subreddit2+subreddit3
       REDDIT_SUBREDDIT: SubReddit
       # Check comment anchors for match [https://to.link/address](https://to.link/address) to see if they are hiding links
       CONFIG_CHECKANCHOR: 1